Maintenance downtime scheduled for June 24 - June 27

 Hospital Readmissions Reduction Program

 Section 3025 of the 2010 Affordable Care Act (Public Law 111-148) requires the Secretary of the Department of Health and Human Services to establish a Hospital Readmissions Reduction Program whereby the Secretary reduces Inpatient Prospective Payment System (IPPS) payments to hospitals for excess readmissions beginning on or after October 1, 2012 (Fiscal Year [FY] 2013).
+The Centers for Medicare & Medicaid Services (CMS) adopted and publicly reported the following 30-day risk standardized readmission measures to comply with these requirements.

 |Effective Program Year||Finalized in IPPS Rule||30-day Risk Standardized Readmission Measures|